In my new series, Love Your Money, I’m going to be sharing with you some of the ways you can take care of your money and show it some love.

 We’ve all heard this advice, but few take it to heart and implement it.
 Typically, the money comes in, and we write a check to everyone before we even think about ourselves.

 It’s vital to your overall financial strategy to pay yourself first and put money into your savings account.
 It’s the only way to ensure your financial well-being.
 Nowadays most banks and financial institutions can automatically transfer funds from your checking account into your savings account, money market, mutual fund or other accounts.
 Using an automatic deposit system will create a habit that will be easier to maintain.
+I’ve been using Capital One for years for my automatic savings strategy.
+Each month a certain amount of money is deducted from my checking into my savings account without me having to do anything.
+I just set it up and it does so automatically.

 Using a system whereby it makes it difficult for you to gain access to the money and use it immediately is my personal choice.
 I enjoy knowing there’s a buffer between me and my money.
 If I want to withdraw money, it takes several days, making it unlikely I go through the hassle.